 Prince Louis, born Apr.
 23, 2018, is fourth in line to the throne.
 His position stands to drop when either of his elder siblings, George or Charlotte, have children of their own.

 At the time of his birth in 1984, Prince Harry was third in line to the throne.
 Harry has seen his place in the line of succession drop further with the birth of each of Prince William’s three children.
 Today, Prince Harry is fifth in line to the throne, despite the fact that he is not currently a working member of the royal family.

-Harry, who married Meghan Markle in 2018 and subsequently became the Duke of Sussex, has admitted to feeling marginalized as the “spare.”
+After their marriage in 2018, Prince Harry and Meghan Markle’s royal titles subsequently became the Duke and Duchess of Sussex.
+The Duke has admitted to feeling marginalized as the “spare.”
 This may have contributed to Harry’s stepping down from his duties as a senior member of the royal family, though other factors—including the discomfort that the Duchess of Sussex expressed in regard to the royal family and its rules, along with the intense scrutiny by the British press—also played a role.
+Despite the scrutiny, Meghan Markle and Queen Elizabeth still maintained a respectful relationship.
 In case you were wondering, Harry is no longer styled with his HRH title, but he is still referred to as the Duke of Sussex.

 6. Master Archie Harrison Mountbatten-Windsor

 Born in 2019, the first Sussex child, Archie Harrison Mountbatten-Windsor, was not given a royal title when he was born.
 Queen Elizabeth was adhering to existing rules regarding royal stylings and titles created by George V in 1917, which hold that the child of any son of the monarch is entitled to be styled as an “HRH” and with the title of Prince or Princess.
 Though Harry himself was the child of the son of the monarch, Archie did not fall into that category.